 Our 1997 Stock Option/Stock Issuance Plan, or the 1997 Plan, was approved by our board of directors in September 1997 and by our stockholders in October 1997.
-As of March 31, 2004, there were a total of 1,185 shares of common stock reserved for issuance under our 1997 Plan, subject to adjustment for a stock split, or any future stock dividend or other similar change in our common stock or our capital structure.
-As of March 31, 2004, options to purchase 191 shares of common stock were outstanding and 876 shares of common stock remained available for grant.
-As of March 31, 2004, the outstanding options were exercisable at a weighted average exercise price of approximately \$175.83 per share.
-All capital stock and option share numbers reflect a 1-for-200 reverse split of our capital stock effected in October 2002 and a 1-for-3.5 reverse split of our common stock to be effected prior to completion of the offering.
+As of March 31, 2004, there were a total of 4,146 shares of common stock reserved for issuance under our 1997 Plan, subject to adjustment for a stock split, or any future stock dividend or other similar change in our common stock or our capital structure.
+As of March 31, 2004, options to purchase 678 shares of common stock had been exercised, options to purchase 415 shares of common stock were outstanding and 3,055 shares of common stock remained available for grant.
+As of March 31, 2004, the outstanding options were exercisable at a weighted average exercise price of approximately \$50.19 per share.
+All capital stock and option share numbers reflect a 1-for-200 reverse split of our capital stock effected in October 2002 and a 1-for-reverse split of our capital stock to be effected prior to completion of the offering.
 After the consummation of this offering, no additional options will be granted under our 1997 Plan.